matn7/CS-Notes/src/main/java/persistence/README.md

 - The database identifier and its mapping have to be present in the superclass, to be shared in all subclasses and their tables.
 - Not good for polymorphic query.
 Good performance for derived queries.

-**SQL UNION**
+- **SQL UNION**
     - The union operator is used to combine the result-set of two or more SELECT statement.
-- Each SELECT statement within UNION should have sae number of columns.
+    - Each SELECT statement within UNION should have same number of columns.
     - The column in each SELECT statement should be in same order and have same data types.
     - The UNION operator selects only distinct values by default.

 ## N + 1 Selects Problem

-- By default, single point associations @OnetoOne and @ManyToOne are **eagerly** fetched.
+- By default, single point associations `@OneToOne` and `@ManyToOne` are **eagerly** fetched.
-- By default, collection associations @OneToMany and @ManyToMany are **lazily** fetched.
+- By default, collection associations `@OneToMany` and `@ManyToMany` are **lazily** fetched.
 - N + 1 Selects
     - **1 Select for all the parant objects**
     - **1 select for each child object**

 :one:

 ```java
 @MantToOne(cascade={CascadeType.PERSIST}, fetch=FetchType.LAZY)
 @JoinColumn(name="guide_id")
 private Guide guide;
 ```

-Switch the fetching strategy of single point associations (@OneToOne and @ManyToOne) from EAGER to LAZY.
+Switch the fetching strategy of single point associations (`@OneToOne` and `@ManyToOne`) from EAGER to LAZY.

 ```java
 @Entity